tonghuikang/blog/_posts/2025-06-15-questions-to-ask-yourself.md

 Are there unintended consequences from learning something?
 Are you aware of these effects?
 How do you contain these effects?

+Could you learn from someone else's experiences?

+Could you learn from someone else's work?

 How do you check whether you have actually learned?

+How much effort do you put into learning?

+Do you think are you efficient at learning?
+What processes do you take to help make your learning more efficient?

+How do you learn from something that isn't perfect?